karthik-44/StudentGradePredictor/README.md

 Instead of the original training data, it takes a random sample of size N with replacement.

-2. Hyperparameter tuning
+2. **Hyperparameter tuning**:
 Hyperparameters are used in random forests to either enhance the performance and predictive power of models or to make the model faster.
 Following hyperparameters increased the predictive power for our model:
     - n_estimators– number of trees the algorithm builds before averaging the predictions.
     - max_features– maximum number of features random forest considers splitting a node.
     - mini_sample_leaf– determines the minimum number of leaves required to split an internal node.

 We used stratifiedKFold for tuning the hyperparameters such as max_depth, n_estimators.We used 10-Fold CV for tuning and used cross_val_score with scoring metric set to “accuracy”.
 We found the max_depth of 6 gives better